-- Name is pronounced lee-low-a no-brig-ah - In the absence of the injured Jon Major, Nobriga is listed as the starting inside linebacker (will) on the latest depth chart. - In the first four games of action this season, Nobriga totaled 34 snaps, and was efficient with his time, coming up with 11 tackles, five solo, in those plays.
-In the last two games, he has 121 snaps, 16 tackles a third down stop and pass break-up, the last two of which he had at Kansas when he got at Kansas along with 11 tackles. - Nobriga started the fall listed at the outside linebacker position, but moved inside to provide some more depth there. - Nobriga grew up in Kailua, Hawai'i, the same hometown as his position coach, Brian Cabral. - Nobriga's uncle, Robert Faleafine, played at Washington State in the '70s and backed up QB Jack Thompson there. - Nobriga is also cousins with Nu'u Faaola, Alvis Satele, Hercules Satele, Samson Satele and Brashton Satele, who all played collegiately at Hawai'i.
+- In the absence of the injured Jon Major, Nobriga is listed as the starting inside linebacker (will) on the latest depth chart. - Nobriga has seen action in four games this season, totaling 34 snaps, and has been efficient with his time, coming up with 11 tackles, five solo, in those plays. - Nobriga started the fall listed at the outside linebacker position, but moved inside to provide some more depth there. - Nobriga grew up in Kailua, Hawai'i, the same hometown as his position coach, Brian Cabral. - Nobriga's uncle, Robert Faleafine, played at Washington State in the '70s and backed up QB Jack Thompson there. - Nobriga is also cousins with Nu'u Faaola, Alvis Satele, Hercules Satele, Samson Satele and Brashton Satele, who all played collegiately at Hawai'i.
 Faaola played running back in the NFL from 1986-89, Samson was drafted in 2007 by the Miami Dolphins, Alvis played for the San Diego Chargers and Hercules signed but didn't play with the Arizona Cardnials in 2008.